 A few years later his teeth had gotten particularly bad, and the vet said it was time to remove the teeth now, since the longer I waited the higher the risk of dental surgery would be to him.
 So, in he went for a cleaning and an extraction, and he had three teeth removed with a fourth one falling out on its own.
 He still hasn’t gotten quite used to the missing teeth, but he doesn’t seem to mind anymore.

-His previous owners must have always yelled at him when they caught him drinking out of the toilet; he’s incredibly neurotic about being in the bathroom, and if I walk in while he’s drinking from the toilet he bolts, immediately.
+Another behavioral thing is that he’s incredibly neurotic about being in the bathroom, and if he sees me walk in while he’s drinking from the toilet he bolts, immediately.
 I’ve gotten him to be a bit less skittish about that, but old habits die hard.

 Over time our mutual daily routine gets less and less complex.
 He doesn’t want to play much anymore; now he pretty much takes over my pillow the moment I get out of bed, poops on the floor at around 1 PM, eats dinner around 5 PM, and then when I come to bed snuggles with me until we fall asleep.
 He does have a rotation of sleeping spots throughout the day, mostly going between my bed and the upstairs couch.
 He’s having trouble going up and down the stairs, but he tries not to let it show, and he certainly doesn’t let me carry him.